Geopolitical Tailwinds Propel Emerging Markets

 IMPORTANT DISCLOSURE

-Please note that VanEck may offer investment products that invest in the asset class(es) or industries included in this video.
+Please note that VanEck may offer investment products that invest in the asset class(es) or industries included herein.

 Investments in commodities can be very volatile and direct investment in these markets can be very risky, especially for inexperienced investors.